Dossier Soy

 Soy is a popular crop because the beans have a high protein content and a good protein composition.
 Of all the vegetable proteins, soy is one of the few that contains all the essential amino acids.
 In addition, soy is easily digestible and rich in vitamins and minerals.

-The soy plant can grow up to two meters high, but the common varieties usually remain smaller than one meter.
-The leaves have three, and very rarely five, leaflets and small purple or white self-pollinating flowers develop in the axils of the leaves.
-After flowering, pods form with one to four beans.
-The slightly spherical beans are mostly light yellow but can also be brown, green, or black with a yellow, brown, or black hilum or ‘eye’.
+European soy varieties usually grow up to one meter.
+The leaves have three leaflets and small purple or white self-pollinating flowers develop in the axils of the leaves.
+After flowering, pods form with one to four light yellow beans with a yellow, brown, or black hilum or ‘eye’.
 The leaves fall off before the pods are ripe.

 Growth of a soy plant